vbirds/tokoro/readme.md

 Current Frame: 11
 ```
 **Explanation**:
-1. The root coroutine starts immediately on frame 10.
+1. The root coroutine starts immediately in `Scheduler::Start()` call of frame 10.
 2. It invokes the inner coroutine, which also runs immediately—until it hits `co_await Wait()`, where it suspends.
 3. The main coroutine does not continue until the sub-coroutine is resumed (next frame).
 4. On frame 11, the scheduler resumes the suspended inner coroutine, it prints again.